andreas-wienes-private/andreas-wienes-private.github.io/_tabs/about me.md

 ## Hello 👋

 My name is **Andreas** and I'm a Hacker.
 I love to learn new things and use my skills to test IT systems for security flaws and bugs.
-I live in Hamburg, Germany and work at [OTTO](http://otto.tech) as Pentester.
+I live in Hamburg, Germany and work at [OTTO](http://otto.tech) as a penetration tester.

 ### My Expertise
 - Penetration Testing